-An article, published today, by Edinburgh Live mentioned our group:
+An article, published today, by Edinburgh Live mentioned our group, and contained this photograph:

 Given that the photograph of the sticker was taken from a tweet posted online on 17 August we are really not sure how they failed to contact us for comment before publishing the article.
 Here is our response:

 Dear Edinburgh Live,